HackyCoder0951/focus_hub/docs/SYSTEM_DESIGN.md

 *Visual: [API_ERD.png](modules_images/API_ERD.png)*

 **Description:**
-This Entity Relationship Diagram (ERD) depicts the core database tables and their relationships for the API Layer module.
-It shows how entities such as users, resources, and related records are structured and linked, supporting the module's data integrity and access patterns.
+This ERD shows the chat system database structure with chats, chat members, and chat messages tables.
+It illustrates how group and direct chats are managed with member associations and message storage.

 ### AI Answers Module
 ```mermaid